Otto Plath

-Otto Emil Plath (April 13, 1885 – November 5, 1940) was a German American writer, academic, and biologist.
-Plath worked as a professor of biology and German at Boston University, and as an entomologist, with a specific expertise on bumblebees.
+Otto Emil Plath (April 13, 1885 – November 5, 1940) was a German-American writer, academic, and biologist.
+Plath worked as a professor of biology and German language at Boston University and as an entomologist, with a specific expertise on bumblebees.
 He was the father of American poet Sylvia Plath and Warren Plath, and the husband of Aurelia Plath.
-He wrote the 1934 book, Bumblebees and Their Ways.
-He is notable for being the subject of one of his daughter's most well-known poems, "Daddy".
+He wrote the 1934 book Bumblebees and Their Ways.
+He is notable for being the subject of "Daddy", one of his daughter's most well-known poems.

 Early life

-Otto Emil Plath was born on April 13, 1885 in Grabow, Mecklenburg-Schwerin, Germany.
+Otto Emil Plath was born on April 13, 1885, in Grabow, Germany.
 He was the oldest of six children of Theodore Plath, a blacksmith, and Ernestine Plath (née Kottke).
 Recognizing that the demand for blacksmiths in Germany was decreasing due to increased industrialization, he sailed to the United States in September 1900, when he was 15 years old, aboard the Auguste Victoria.
 When he arrived in New York Harbor, Plath became infatuated with the city.
 He decided to stay in New York City for a while instead of following his original plan to go immediately to his grandparents' house in Fall Creek, Wisconsin.
 While Plath was living with his uncle, he clerked at his uncle's store and attended English classes.